richard-to/nd-data-modeling-postgres/README.md

 such as:

 - What time of day do most paid users listen to songs?
-- How does the popularity of song change from month to month?
+- How does the popularity of a song change from month to month?

 #### Schema